Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 ## The problem with data
 Copyright is restricted to work that includes a level of "creative expression."
 This is where issues arise with data.

-Copyright does not apply to:
+Copyright does **not** apply to:

 - Facts
-- The **labor** of research
+- The labor of research

 The distinction between pure fact and "creative expression" is determined primarily by current case law.
 For this reason, copyright can be difficult to determine for data and datasets.

 In some cases, the arrangement of data or portions of a dataset may be protected.
 Since definitions of data and types of data vary, it's best to play it safe.

 ## Licenses and credit for data
 How to play it safe?

+When reusing data:

-- When reusing data, follow community norms and the instructions of other data creators.
+- follow the instructions of other data creators
+- follow community norms and cite the original

+When creating data:

-- When creating data, make it clear how others can use your data.
+- Make it clear to others how they can use your data and how to cite you.

 ## The difference between ownership and control
 Although you may not be able to legally claim copyright over particular arrangements or types of data, you may still have some control over the data.